matplotlib/matplotlib/doc/users/explain/backends.rst

 when nothing has already been loaded.
 It may be set to (case-insensitively) PyQt6, PySide6, PyQt5, or PySide2 to pick the version and binding to use.
 If the chosen implementation is unavailable, the Qt backend will fail to load without attempting any other Qt implementations.
+See :ref:`QT_bindings` for more details.

 Using non-builtin backends
 --------------------------